Skip to Main Content

 Although average teen car insurance premiums are on the high side, discounts can have an impact on what you pay for coverage, and almost all insurers offer at least a few of them.
 When asking for quotes, make sure that you review the available discounts so that these are included in your cost.
 Many discounts are easy to earn.
 For example, some insurers will discount your rate if you agree to paperless policy documents or pay your premium in full rather than monthly.

-• Safe driving discount: Insurance carriers may offer safe driving discounts for policyholders with clean driving records, meaning no accidents or traffic violations in the past three to five years.
+Insurance carriers may offer safe driving discounts for policyholders with clean driving records, meaning no accidents or traffic violations in the past three to five years.
 If you’re a good driver, you may qualify for this discount.
+Some insurers also offer discounts to teens who complete a qualifying driver training or defensive driving course, and some have proprietary training programs that grant a discount to families with teens.

-• Multi-car and multi-policy discounts: These two discounts are some of the biggest contributors to teens earning cheap car insurance while on their parents’ policy.
-If their parents have more than one car, their auto policy likely qualifies for a multi-car discount.
+These two discounts are some of the biggest contributors to teens earning cheap car insurance while on their parents’ policy, especially if parents want to buy an additional car for their new teen driver.
+If parents have more than one car, their auto policy likely qualifies for a multi-car discount.
 Similarly, if they have homeowners, condo owners or renters insurance policy with the same company, they may qualify for a bundling discount.

-• Telematics discounts: Whether or not you have a clean driving record, you may qualify for a telematics program.
+Whether or not you have a clean driving record, you may qualify for a telematics program.
 These programs use a device to track your driving in real-time and award discounts for safe driving.
+For families with teen drivers, telematics offers two advantages — potential insurance discounts as well as reinforcement of safe driving habits for new drivers.
 Some insurers, however, reserve the right to increase rates if the app indicates that the driver takes risks behind the wheel, so it's a good idea to find out if that could happen with your policy.

-• Payment discounts: Many carriers offer discounts for customers who pay their premium in full, enroll in automatic payments and choose paperless billing.
+Many carriers offer discounts for customers who pay their premium in full, enroll in automatic payments and choose paperless billing.
+While none of these tend to be large discounts, opting in can help you to shave a small amount off of the overall cost of your coverage.

 Frequently asked questions